zihanliang/CARELAB-SMM4H2025/README.md

 ```

 ### Citation request ###
-If you use the code of this repository in your research, please consider citing the folowing papers:
+If you use the code of this repository in your research, please consider citing the following paper:

 Zihan Liang*, Ziwen Pan*, Sumon Kanti Dey, Azra Ismail
 ```